 There is no magic formula for taming the tongue; it is just something we have to work at.
 The tongue is an unruly fire set on destruction that does not sound very hopeful; it isn’t in my strength.
 There’s a reason why James said that it’s the mature person who can tame their tongue because it isn’t easy, but it is doable with the help of the Holy Spirit.

-James 3:7-12 NKJV “For every kind of beast and bird, of reptile and creature of the sea, is tamed and has been tamed by mankind.
-8 But no man can tame the tongue.
-It is an unruly evil, full of deadly poison.
-9 With it we bless our God and Father, and with it we curse men, who have been made in the similitude of God.
-10 Out of the same mouth proceed blessing and cursing.
-My brethren, these things ought not to be so.
-11 Does a spring send forth fresh water and bitter from the same opening?
-12 Can a fig tree, my brethren, bear olives, or a grapevine bear figs?
-Thus no spring yields both salt water and fresh.”
+James 3:7-12 TLV “For every species of beasts and birds, reptiles and sea creatures, is tamed and has been tamed by mankind.
+8 But no human being can tame the tongue.
+It is a restless evil, full of deadly poison.
+9 With it we bless our Adonai and Father, and with it we curse people, who are made in the image of God.
+10 From the same mouth comes blessing and cursing.
+My brothers and sisters, these things should not be.
+11 A spring doesn’t pour out fresh and bitter water from the same opening, does it?
+12 My brothers and sisters, can a fig tree produce olives, or a vine produce figs?
+Neither can salt water produce fresh water.”

 James ends his discourse on the tongue by stating the sad truth, we bless and curse with the same mouth.
 Just as fresh and bitter water cannot come from the same stream, good and bad words, loving and unloving words, should not come from the Christian.
 As James said earlier, faith without works is dead, and so too are words without actions.
 Jesus said, These people honor me with their lips, but their hearts are far from Me.
 How many times do we praise God in church yet gossip at lunch?
 These things ought not to be so.

 We need to be watchful over our hearts and put a guard over our mouths.
-We will end where we began, Proverbs 18:21 NKJV “Death and life are in the power of the tongue, And those who love it will eat its fruit.”
+We will end where we began, Proverbs 18:21 AMP “Death and life are in the power of the tongue, And those who love it and indulge it will eat its fruit and bear the consequences of their words.”
 We will be justified or condemned by our words.
 With the help of the Holy Spirit, we can grow in maturity and learn how to control our tongues.
 This won’t be an overnight change but a day-by-day, decision-by-decision changing of the way we speak.
 Submit your words to the Lord every day; like David, ask for a guard to be placed on your mouth.
 Fill your heart with the Scripture so that they may easily flow from your lips.
 Be quick to repent when you sin with your words, and know that each day the Holy Spirit is present to help you grow in maturity.